ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 thread.
 In reality, we typically have much fewer CPUs than we have threads running concurrently in the program, therefore some of the threads are forced to share processors.
-Furthermore, many runtimes (Java/Scala) included do not allow for an arbitrarily large number of threads to be spawned at the same time (remember that in our examples the numbers of threads were in tens, maybe hundreds).
+Furthermore, many runtimes (Java/Scala included) do not allow for an arbitrarily large number of threads to be spawned at the same time (remember that in our examples the numbers of threads were in tens, maybe, hundreds).
 Yet, it would be undesirable for a programmer to worry about the allotted number of threads that she is allowed to use at any moment.
 Thread pools provide a convenient mechanism to lift this limitation by using a fixed number of threads to execute an arbitrary number of "concurrent" computational `tasks`.

 Those of you who have completed the `midterm project for the latest edition of YSC2229